 For hospitals to place statutory medical liens, they have to give written notice of the charges to the at-fault party.
 Then once you get compensated for your medical expenses, the hospital has one year to recover their costs.

-When Medi-Cal places statutory liens, it will receive a part of your ultimate judgment or settlement.
-The California Department of Health Care Services can even sue the at-fault parties on your behalf.3
+When Medi-Cal (California’s Medicaid program) places statutory liens, it will receive a part of your ultimate judgment or settlement.
+The California Department of Health Care Services (DHCS) can even

-Yes.
-Lien agreements with doctors and other healthcare providers are negotiable in California.2 For example, you can negotiate on
+Yes, lien agreements with doctors and other healthcare providers are negotiable in California.2 For example, you can negotiate on:

 - the method of payment,